-Copies of the disciplinary and grievance procedures, including appeals procedures, which pertain to your employment, are available on the HR website.
+Copies of the disciplinary and grievance procedures, including appeals procedures, which pertain to your employment, are available on the HR website at: www.ed.ac.uk/humanresources/policies-guidance.

 Right to Suspend

 The University may suspend you from work on full pay should it need to investigate incidents or allegations of unacceptable behaviour or breach of University policy.